GoogleCloudPlatform/gke-poc-toolkit/test/README.md

 Build uses a custom image with all the prereqs (Terraform, etc.) installed on it.

-Cloud Build pipeline pulls down the repo (at the latest PR commit, or commit to main).
+- Cloud Build pipeline pulls down the repo (at the latest PR commit, or commit to main).
-TEST 1 - Compile (go build CLI)
+- TEST 1 - Compile (go build CLI)
-Creates a separate dir.
+- Creates a separate dir.
 Copies the newly-built CLI into it.

-Spawn new project with auto hash; connect project to billing gcloud login / setup for new project
+- spawn new project with auto hash; connect project to billing
+- gcloud login / setup for new project

-Run `gkekitctl init` to pull down the samples.
+- Run `gkekitctl init` to pull down the samples.
-TEST 2- Functional - `gkekitctl create` into the new project Cleanup - Delete project
+- TEST 2- Functional - `gkekitctl create` into the new project
+- Cleanup - Delete spawned project